-Colorado also has among the toughest DUI laws of any state and in some instances a DUI conviction can result in mandatory incarceration.
+Colorado also has among the toughest DUI laws of any state and in some instances, a DUI conviction can result in mandatory incarceration.
 When a person has three or more prior convictions they can even be charged with felony DUI.

 Contact a Colorado criminal defense lawyer representing clients in Denver, CO today to schedule your initial consultation.

 If you are arrested or charged for driving under the influence your life and reputation may be damaged for years to come.
 There is the possibility of jail time, court fines, community service, as well as probation.
-In addition to the criminal consequences you might have to install an ignition interlock and have to pay higher insurance rates.
-Lastly, when a person is being charged with driving under the influence of alcohol or drugs, there is also a possibility that police officers or prosecutors will tack on related charged like vehicular assault, child abuse, or reckless endangerment which can make potential penalties even more severe.
+In addition to the criminal consequences, you might have to install an ignition interlock and have to pay higher insurance rates.
+Lastly, when a person is being charged with driving under the influence of alcohol or drugs, there is also a possibility that police officers or prosecutors will tack on related charges like vehicular assault, child abuse, or reckless endangerment which can make potential penalties even more severe.

 We Understand Urgency